aiulukbek/recommenders/README.md

 The definition of the metrics can be found in any literature related to recommendation systems, since they are standard metrics in any recommendation systems.

+Dataset:

+- retail dataset is used ;
+- only behavior data is considered;

+- link to the data : https://www.kaggle.com/datasets/retailrocket/ecommerce-dataset/data